 Leaky gut syndrome, otherwise known as Intestinal Permeability, refers to disruptions of the gastro-intestinal immune system leading to hyper-permeability of the intestines.
 When this happens, substances and partially digested food pass through the intestinal walls with ease and into the circulatory system.

 The associated gastrointestinal tract symptoms include abdominal pain, bloating, or a change in bowel habits.
 Leaky gut syndrome has now been recognized as a main underlying source of diseases like Ulcerative Colitis, Crohns Disease, Rheumatoid Arthritis, Fibromyalgia, Urticaria and Diabetes.

 Leaky gut syndrome can be the explanation for almost all that goes wrong in the body.
-"When you start looking for it, you see leaky gut in lots of people - even autistic children and people with attention deficit disorder," asserts nutritionist Elizabeth Lipski, an author who has written extensively on this topic.
-This is because nearly two-thirds of all immune activity occurs in the gut lining, gut wall or liver, allowing these areas to play a part in nearly any illness.
+"When you start looking for it, you see leaky gut in lots of people - even autistic children and people with attention deficit disorder," says nutritionist Elizabeth Lipski, an author who has written extensively on this topic.
+This is because nearly two-thirds of all immune activity occurs in the gut lining, gut wall or liver, allowing these areas to play an important part in nearly any illness.
 Symptoms are merely manifestations of intestinal permeability increased to the extreme.
 Leonard Smith, MD gastro-intestinal surgeon in Gainsville, Florida says that most illnesses occurring in any part of the body that is identified by a name ending with the suffix "itis" will likely have increased intestinal leaky gut syndrome (intestinal permeability) as a contributing factor.

 Treatment protocols for Leaky Gut Syndrome include use of probiotics, fiber, essential fatty acids, digestive